 Paid Facebook ads can be a huge source of traffic that ultimately leads to sales, but only when they're properly planned and executed.
 Buch advised social marketers to keep these three things in mind when planning Facebook ad campaigns: [Should Your Small Business Advertise on Facebook?]

 [Editor’s Note: Considering a Internet marketing service for your business?
-If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free.]
+If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to get information from a variety of vendors for free.]

 - Remember that customers don't come to Facebook to buy.
 When people Google a specific product or service, it's generally because they intend to purchase that item.
 But when people log on to Facebook, they're not there for the ads; they want to connect with their friends.
 The goal of any successful Facebook ad campaign is to grab potential customers' attention enough that they will either go back and Google your product later or, better yet, click through to your website right from Facebook.